Website Load Time Statistics And Facts 2024

 Each time a user types in a URL, the server requests a hypertext transfer protocol (HTTP) response from the hosting server.
 This request means the browser is asking the hosting server to send over site content.
 The user sees content such as text, images, menus, buttons, and videos, all of which is usually contained within HTML tags, plus some CSS and JavaScript.

-HTML tags and other components of web page content can be structured in different ways, and without effective organization, the structure may lead to multiple HTTP requests.
+HTML tags and other components of web page content can be structured in different ways, and without effective organisation, the structure may lead to multiple HTTP requests.
 Too many of these requests increase page load time.

 Looking Toward The Future